scottgriv/Dark-Castle-Theme/README.md

 4. Finally, [Submit an Issue (Feature Request)](https://github.com/scottgriv/Dark-Castle-Theme/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=) with a link to your repository.
 Once the theme is accepted, I will move the repository under the **Dark Castle** main repository.

 > [!NOTE]
-> In the future, if the theme grows, I may move the theme repos to its own organization and give contributors the rights to maintain their submissions (similar to Dracula's structure).
+> In the future, if the project grows, I may move the theme repos to its own organization and give contributors the rights to maintain their submissions (similar to Dracula's structure).

 ## Project